ericyangyu/ericyangyu.github.io/_pages/about.md

 <img src="./images/cpm/cpm_022020_0.JPG">

 # Activity/Talks
-- (11/28/22) Poster session for the Conference on Neural Information Processing Systems (NeurIPS) 2022 in New Orleans, Louisiana
+- (11/2022) Poster session for the Conference on Neural Information Processing Systems (NeurIPS) 2022 in New Orleans, Louisiana
-- (10/20/22) Poster session for the Institute for Learning-Enabled Optimization at Scale (TILOS) 2022 in La Jolla Shores
+- (10/2022) Poster session for the Institute for Learning-Enabled Optimization at Scale (TILOS) 2022 in La Jolla Shores
-- (09/21/22 - now) Mentor for 4 undergrads in the UCSD Early Research Scholars Program (ERSP)
+- (09/2022 - now) Mentor for 4 undergrads in the UCSD Early Research Scholars Program (ERSP)
-- (05/27/22) - Hosted CodeChella at Castle Park Middle School
+- (05/2022) - Hosted CodeChella at Castle Park Middle School
-- (09/24/21) Guest speaker for Microsoft summer interns 2021
+- (09/2021) Guest speaker for Microsoft summer interns 2021
-- (05/24/21) Guest speaker for the Global AI Student Conference 2021
+- (05/2021) Guest speaker for the Global AI Student Conference 2021
-- (05/21/21) Hosted machine learning workshop for San Diego State University (SDSU) with HKNxIEEE
+- (05/2021) Hosted machine learning workshop for San Diego State University (SDSU) with HKNxIEEE
-- (05/05/21) Hosted machine learning workshop for Microsoft Reactor
+- (05/2021) Hosted machine learning workshop for Microsoft Reactor
-- (03/19/21) Guest speaker for university students in Nepal
+- (03/2021) Guest speaker for university students in Nepal
-- (01/16/21) Hosted machine learning workshop for Microsoft ambassador AI/ML League
+- (01/2021) Hosted machine learning workshop for Microsoft ambassador AI/ML League
-- (11/13/20) Guest speaker representing North America for Microsoft #SeasonsOfServerless Episode 1
+- (11/2020) Guest speaker representing North America for Microsoft #SeasonsOfServerless Episode 1
-- (07/26/20) Hosted AI Gaming Tournament for university in Canada
+- (07/2020) Hosted AI Gaming Tournament for university in Canada
-- (06/16/20) Guest speaker for Microsoft summer interns 2020
+- (06/2020) Guest speaker for Microsoft summer interns 2020
-- (11/22/19) Hosted cloud-computing and computer vision workshop at UCSD with CSES
+- (11/2019) Hosted cloud-computing and computer vision workshop at UCSD with CSES
-- (10/30/19) Helped run technical workshop with Sarah Guthals and Scott Hanselman
+- (10/2019) Helped run technical workshop with Sarah Guthals and Scott Hanselman
-- (10/26/19) Hosted inspire session for Microsoft student ambassadors around the globe
+- (10/2019) Hosted inspire session for Microsoft student ambassadors around the globe
-- (06/04/19) Poster session for the UCSD Undergraduate Research Symposium
+- (06/2019) Poster session for the UCSD Undergraduate Research Symposium
+- (05/2019) Guest panelist for UCSD Triton Day 2019 CSE Orientation